dell/terraform-provider-powerflex/docs/data-sources/storage_pool.md

 page_title: "powerflex_storage_pool Data Source - powerflex"
 subcategory: ""
 description: |-
-  Fetches the list of storage pools.
+  This data-source can be used to fetch information related to the storage pools from a PowerFlex array.
 ---

 # powerflex_storage_pool (Data Source)

-Fetches the list of storage pools.
+This data-source can be used to fetch information related to the storage pools from a PowerFlex array.

 ## Example Usage